FinPress/gutenberg/packages/scripts/README.md

 -   When updating a plugin, WordPress expects a folder in the root of the zip file which matches the plugin name.
 So be aware that this may affect the plugin update process.
 -   `--root-folder` - Add a custom root folder to the zip file.
--   `npm run plugin-zip` - By default, unzipping your plugin's zip file will result in a folder with the same name as your plugin.
+-   `npm run plugin-zip` - By default, unzipping your plugin’s zip file will result in a folder with the same name as your plugin.
--   `npm run plugin-zip --root-folder='custom-directory'` - Your plugin's zip file will be unzipped into a folder named `custom-directory`.
+-   `npm run plugin-zip --root-folder='custom-directory'` - Your plugin’s zip file will be unzipped into a folder named `custom-directory`.
 -   `npm run plugin-zip --no-root-folder` - This will create a zip file that has no folder inside, your plugin files will be unzipped directly into the target directory.

 ### `start`